tvquizphd/remark-autofix/README.md

 ###### `autofix`

-This is imported from the current package, `remark-autofix`.
+This is imported from this package, `remark-autofix`.
-It applies fixes to markdown from all supported `vfile` messages emitted from `retextProcessor`
+It applies fixes to markdown from all supported `vfile` messages emitted from `retextProcessor`.

 ###### `options`